-In a state so large it's unsurprising that geography in part determines identity.
+In a state so large it's unsurprising that geography helps determine identity.
 The further west you go the closer you are to the rest of America.
 Philadelphia, once the heart of the British colonial empire and the intellectual and spiritual motor of its demise, is firmly ensconced culturally in the East Coast.
-Residents of Pittsburgh and western Pennsylvania (PA), on the other hand, are proud to identify themselves as part of the city or immediate region, relishing their distinctiveness from East Coasters and their blue-collar reputation.
-Moving east to west, the terrain becomes more rugged and you begin to appreciate the sheer size and diversity of this one state.
+Residents of Pittsburgh and western Pennsylvania (PA), on the other hand, are proud to identify themselves as part of the city or immediate region, relishing their blue-collar reputation and their distinctiveness from East Coasters.
+Moving east to west, the terrain becomes more rugged and you begin to appreciate the sheer size and diversity of the state.
 Philly's Independence Park and historic district offer an ideal opportunity to come to some understanding of this nation's origins.
 Nearby, the battle sites of Gettysburg and Valley Forge provide another chance to travel back in time.
 But the city and state offer more than the clichés associated with school field trips.
-Stunning natural forests and mountain areas including the Poconos and Allegheny National Forest provide endless outdoor adventures.
+Stunning natural forests and mountain areas such as the Poconos and Allegheny National Forest provide endless outdoor adventures.
 Both Philly and Pittsburgh are vibrant university cities with thriving music, performance and art scenes.
 Frank Lloyd Wright's architectural masterpiece, Fallingwater, and Amish country, not to mention the region's small, artsy towns, are perfect for weekend getaways.

 Need to know

 New York & the Mid-Atlantic's Best Trips - New Jersey & Pennsylvania Trips (Chapter)

 Where else could you visit an Amish family’s farm, read the Declaration of Independence and ride a boardwalk roller coaster in a single day?
 These states have dozens of parks for floating down the Delaware, camping...